gflengas/Genetic-Algorithm-for-WHPP/README.md

 - **Population flipMutate(Population pop)**, when the mutation rate is satisfied, exchanges shifts of 2 random employees for a specific day.

 <ins>Termination criteria:</ins>

+Regarding the criterion with which the algorithm will end the evolution, we tried 2 different versions:
+- The first, which would be the most attractive, is to get to the point where the score would be too small (<100), in order to have an almost perfect schedule.
+This never happened and we ended up getting to a point where the program stopped evolving.
+- The second, which we eventually used to derive our results, was based on the number of maximum repetitions.
+When our algorithm exceeds the number, it stops and gives us back the best program it managed to create.